Tuszy/phygital-smart-contract/README.md

 ## Overview

-- A Phygital Asset (= extended LSP8 contract) is comprised of a specified amount of phygitals (= LSP8 tokens), whose ids are included in a [merkle tree](https://github.com/OpenZeppelin/merkle-tree) (calculated from the collection = list of phygital ids) to verify their validity/existence during minting (similar to a whitelist)
+- A Phygital Asset (= extended LSP8 contract) is comprised of a specified amount of phygitals (= LSP8 tokens), whose addresses are forming the [merkle tree](https://github.com/OpenZeppelin/merkle-tree) to verify their validity/existence during minting (similar to a whitelist)
 - A Phygital (= LSP8 token) is represented by an asymmetric key-pair (e.g. stored in a NFC tag or QR code)
   - The *public key* is called **Phygital address**
   - The *private key* is used to sign the **Phygital Owner** (= owner's universal profile address) concatenated with a **Nonce** to verify the ownership, e.g. during minting and after transfers